libxengine/XEngine_Storage/README.en.md

 ## Clean up statement
 the software will not generate any files to other directories in your system.
+the software will not modify any of your system configuration.
 the software can achieve complete cleanup by directly delete the directory.

 ## Follow us